 After: Open Pantry

 This built-in pantry has an inner shelf within for shorter items.
 This is a nice feature, but also creates a problem for what can go underneath or in front of them.
 Sometimes storage takes a few tries to get the right combination.
 Our focus is on ease of use, so use your instinct and personal habit to determine the best pantry storage solution.
-Here you see a wide selection of oils and vinegars.
+Here you see a wide selection of oils and kinds of vinegar.
 A plastic shoebox-sized container was used so you can pull it out to reach the shorter bottles in the back.
 Even though bottles in the front are taller, it works because they are also the most used.
 Applying the KonMari method of “rise to the right”, which visually lifts up your mood, the bottles are also placed shortest on the left and tallest to the right.